melindadiaz/Pursuit-Core-iOS-Local-Notification-Lab/README.md

 ## Set Timer View Controller

-- A spinner to select how long the timer should run for
+- A UIDatePicker to select how long the timer should run for
 - A text field where a message can be inserted
 - A button to launch the timer